pagkly/Zed/Investopedia3/Gift of Equity.md

 -   Legal fees to draw up contract

-Gifts of equity do not avoid [closing costs](https://www.investopedia.com/terms/c/closingcosts.asp) or other necessary expenses when transferring the title of the property.
-A gift of equity could also trigger a [gift tax](https://www.investopedia.com/terms/g/gifttax.asp).1
+Gifts of equity do not avoid [[closing costs]](https://www.investopedia.com/terms/c/closingcosts.asp) or other necessary expenses when transferring the title of the property.
+A gift of equity could also trigger a [[gift tax]](https://www.investopedia.com/terms/g/gifttax.asp).1

-The gift will impact the property's cost basis causing [capital gains](https://www.investopedia.com/terms/c/capitalgain.asp) to be higher when the recipient sells the home in the future.
+The gift will impact the property's cost basis causing [[capital gains]](https://www.investopedia.com/terms/c/capitalgain.asp) to be higher when the recipient sells the home in the future.
 A gift of equity will also affect the local real estate market by recording a sale of a property at below market value.2

 ## Requirements for a Gift of Equity

 A gift of equity requires a gift of equity letter, which is a letter stating the facts of the sale and is signed by both the seller and the buyer.
 Along with the letter, other considerations must be met:3

--   The seller must have an official, [paid appraisal completed on the home](https://www.investopedia.com/articles/pf/12/home-appraisals.asp)
+-   The seller must have an official, [[paid appraisal completed on the home]](https://www.investopedia.com/articles/pf/12/home-appraisals.asp)
 -   Appraisals must note the appraised value of the residence
 -   The appraisal includes the price the gift of equity home will sell for
 -   Paperwork must include the difference between the appraised value and the gift sale price

-At [closing](https://www.investopedia.com/terms/c/closing.asp), a second letter will note the gift of equity.
+At [[closing]](https://www.investopedia.com/terms/c/closing.asp), a second letter will note the gift of equity.

 ## Special Considerations

 A gift of equity can have tax consequences for both the giver and the receiver of the gift.
-The home's value can impact the asset's [cost basis](https://www.investopedia.com/terms/c/costbasis.asp) for the new homeowner and have capital gains implications for the seller.
+The home's value can impact the asset's [[cost basis]](https://www.investopedia.com/terms/c/costbasis.asp) for the new homeowner and have capital gains implications for the seller.
 Also, if not executed properly, a gift of equity could trigger a gift tax.
 The sellers must follow IRS guidelines for gifts.
 A couple can gift up to $30,000 and a person $15,000 to an individual per year without being subject to a gift tax.4

 Additionally, a considerable sale can affect the local real estate market.
 If a house sells for considerably less than others with comparable features, it may negatively impact other home sales in that price point or area.
-However, it may be possible for the transaction to be done privately or [off-market](https://www.investopedia.com/terms/p/pocket-listing.asp) to avoid that complication.
+However, it may be possible for the transaction to be done privately or [[off-market]](https://www.investopedia.com/terms/p/pocket-listing.asp) to avoid that complication.

 ## Example of a Gift of Equity

 A lender can consider the gift of equity as all or part of the cash payment required to qualify for a mortgage.
-For example, say a bank requires 20% down (the standard amount needed in most [conventional loans](https://www.investopedia.com/terms/c/conventionalmortgage.asp), to avoid mortgage insurance).
+For example, say a bank requires 20% down (the standard amount needed in most [[conventional loans]](https://www.investopedia.com/terms/c/conventionalmortgage.asp), to avoid mortgage insurance).
 The gift of equity the seller makes equals 10% of the home's value.
 The buyer now only needs to make a down payment of 10% of the property's price tag.5

-In the case of a [Federal Housing Administration (FHA)](https://www.investopedia.com/terms/f/fhaloan.asp) loan, a gift of equity is allowed from a family member to cover a minimum 3.5% down payment, as long as the home is their primary residence.
+In the case of a [[Federal Housing Administration (FHA)]](https://www.investopedia.com/terms/f/fhaloan.asp) loan, a gift of equity is allowed from a family member to cover a minimum 3.5% down payment, as long as the home is their primary residence.
 1